Scalar field dark energy models: Current and forecast constraints: Current constraints

 \subsection{Strong lensing dataset}

-We use the latest compiled likelihood from the Time-Delay Cosmography (TDCOSMO) collaboration \cite{Birrer20} that includes strong lensing time delay information from seven lensed quasars \cite{Suyu10, Suyu14, Wong17, Birrer19b, Chen19, Jee19, Rusu20, Wong20, Shajib20}.
+We utilize the latest compiled likelihood from the Time-Delay Cosmography (TDCOSMO) collaboration \cite{Birrer20}, which incorporates strong lensing time delay information from seven lensed quasars \cite{Suyu10, Suyu14, Wong17, Birrer19b, Chen19, Jee19, Rusu20, Wong20, Shajib20}.
 We choose to include additional constraints on the stellar orbital anisotropy from nine Sloan Lens ACS \cite[SLACS;][]{Bolton06} survey lenses with integral-field unit kinematics \cite{Czoske12} (i.e., the TDCOSMO$+$SLACS\textsubscript{IFU} dataset in the notation of \refcite{Birrer20}; see \refcite{Hogg24} for usage of the same dataset, with additional priors and extensions, to constrain the $w$CDM and $w_0w_a$CDM cosmologies).
 We marginalize the nuisance parameters pertaining to the mass-sheet and mass-anisotropy degeneracies by simultaneously sampling them with the cosmological parameters.

 {\mathcal{U}} {\mathcal{N}}